-The fair value of each stock award for employees and directors is estimated on the grant date and for consultants at each reporting period, using the Black-Scholes optionpricing model based on the weighted-average assumptions noted in the following table:
+The fair value of each stock award for employees and directors is estimated on the grant date and for consultants at each reporting period, using the Black-Scholes option-pricing model based on the weighted-average assumptions noted in the following table:

-Six month June
+Three Mon Marcl

-2014 2013
+2015 2014

-Risk-free interest rates 1.81% 1.16%
+Risk-free interest rates 1.82 %

-Expected dividend yield 0% 0%
+Expected dividend yield 0 %

-Expected life 5.9 years 5.8 years
+Expected life 5.9 years

-Expected volatility 81.61% 87.17%
+Expected volatility 81%

-The expected life was calculated based on the simplified method as permitted by the SEC's Staff Accounting Bulletin 110,Share-Based Payment.
-We consider the use of the simplified method appropriate because we believe our historical stock option exercise activity may not be indicative of future stock option exercise activity because of the Borealis-1 clinical data results we expect to receive in 2015, the structural changes to our business that may result and the potential impact of that data on our business operations and future stock option exercise activity.
+The expected life was calculated based on the simplified method as permitted by the SEC's Staff Accounting Bulletin 110, Share-Based Payment.
+We consider the use of the simplified method appropriate because we believe our historical stock option exercise activity may not be indicative of future stock option exercise activity based upon the AFFINITY clinical data results we expect to receive by late 2015 or early 2016, the structural changes to our business that may result and the potential impact of that data on our business operations and future stock option exercise activity.
 The expected volatility of options granted was calculated based on the historical volatility of the shares of our common stock.
 The risk-free interest rate is based on a U.S. Treasury instrument whose term is consistent with the expected life of the stock options.
-In addition to the assumptions above, as required under ASC 718, management made an estimate of expected forfeitures and is recognizing compensation expense in recognized in the period of the change.
+In addition to the assumptions above, as required under ASC 718, management made an estimate of expected forfeitures and is recognizing compensation costs only for those equity awards expected to vest.
+Forfeiture rates are estimated using historical actual forfeiture rates are adjusted on a quarterly basis and any change in compensation expense is recognized in the period of the change.
 We have never paid or declared cash dividends on our common stock and do not expect to pay cash dividends in the foreseeable future.